msaunders4-bc/flagstone-1/README.md

 ### __Features left to Implement__
+ - Should Have: Centre align Header content on screens >1200px
  - Should Have: imagery on the secondary pages - at-work and at-school
  - Should Have: multilingual capability - as this is a Inclusion focussed site
  - Could Have: Intro video on the main page